 Naturally, we stuck around to filch everything we could before it fell on our heads.
 This included the Esuna spell, but unfortunately we had to leave early, as a guide had warned us that we had a limited-opportunity chance to grab a certain Blue spell and we didn’t want to miss it.
 On the way out, we were ambushed by a Sergeant and his Naks, but on the defeat of the dogs the Sergeant transformed into a monster named Iron Claw.
 This beast was the one with our extra-special Blue Spell, which we could use to reduce certain enemies to single-digit HP.
 We were so determined to get this and certain other Blue spells that we mistakenly thought were in this area (turns out they don’t show up on the monsters in question, lucky us) that we transformed the entire party into Blue Mages for the escape!
 We figure that our shitty superhero party was the primary reason we weren’t able to make it out with all the chests.

 The second job was the Ninja, which was no longer the glass cannon of FFIII nor the high-speed DPS of FFIV/TAY.
-Instead, the Ninja got access to only short swords and knives, its strength primarily coming from the ability to Dual Wield.
-In a manner of speaking, it had more in common with the FFI Ninja (low-rent Warrior) than any of FFI’s successors when divorced from its special abilities, though thankfully it retained the Throw command from FFIII and even had Scrolls it could “Throw” to mimic Edge’s pseudo-spells.
+Well… it was the high-speed DPS of FFIV/TAy, but they put a dent in it by restricting Ninjas to short swords and knives.
+On the other hand, Ninjas could Dual Wield, and once we had detached that ability from the class, we’d be able to give it to someone with heavy weapons.
+Ninjas also retained the Throw command from FFIII and even had Scrolls it could “Throw” to mimic Edge’s pseudo-spells.
 Not that we ever bothered with the Throw command.

 The last job was Geomancer, which was the same as ever.